-1521 Prescriptive Interior Lighting Requirements: Spaces for which the Unit Lighting Power Allowance in Table 15-1 is 0.80 W/ft2 or greater may use unlimited numbers of lighting fixtures and lighting energy, provided that the installed lighting fixtures comply with all four of the following criteria:
+1521 Prescriptive Interior Lighting Requirements:

+Spaces for which the Unit Lighting Power Allowance in Table 15-1 is 0.80 W/ft2 or greater may use unlimited numbers of lighting fixtures and lighting energy, provided that the installed lighting fixtures comply with all four of the following criteria:

-- a. one- or two-lamp (bur not three- or more lamp); - b. non-lensed, fluorescent fixtures; - c. fitted with type T-1, T-2, T-4, T-5, T-6, T-8 or compact fluorescent lamps from 5 to 50 watts (but not T-10 or T-12 lamps); and - d. electronic ballasts (electronic ballasts that screw into medium base sockets do not comply with this section).
+- a. one- or two-lamp (bur not three- or more lamp); - b. luminaires have a reflector or louver assembly to direct the light (bare lamp strip or industrial fixtures do not comply with this section); - c. fitted with type T-1, T-2, T-4, T-5, T-8 or compact fluorescent lamps from 5 to 60 watts (but not T-10 or T-12 lamps); and - d. hard-wired fluorescent electronic dimming ballasts with photocell or programmable dimming control for all lamps in all zones (nondimming electronic ballasts and electronic ballasts that screw into medium base sockets do not comply with this section).